Writing Prompt #3

 said the master as his favourite student laid in his arms, bleeding: bleeding to his death.

 The fight to death combats was a popular entertainment in the kingdom.
-Many brave fighters had lost their life in the ring over the year.
+Many brave fighters had lost their lives in the ring over the year.
 And he was to be the next one.

 He was lucky to be still breathing.
 Usually, the winner finished the job then and there.
 But his friend of 11 years had decided to let him say his final goodbyes, as a tribute to their friendship, if nothing more.